Q&A: The Critical Condition of Rural Health Part 1

 Over the past century across the United States, healthcare technology has quickly evolved stranding many small, rural, and community providers who are unable to afford these new developments.

-Tim Putnam, who serves as the President and CEO of Margaret Mary Health—a critical access hospital in Batesville, Indiana—also a past President of National Rural Health Association (NRHA), shared a preview on some rural challenges he will address at NRHA’s Critical Access Hospital Conference in Kansas City September 18 -20.
+Tim Putnam, who serves as the President of National Rural Health Association (NRHA) and President and CEO of Margaret Mary Health—a critical access hospital in Batesville, Indiana -shared a preview on some rural challenges he will address at NRHA’s Critical Access Hospital Conference in Kansas City September 18 -20.

 The first part of our interview offers Putnam’s perspective on the state of rural healthcare in America as well as his take on creating payment models best suited for population health management in rural communities.

 MEDHOST: Can you paint a broad picture of how you see rural healthcare fitting into the larger healthcare industry?

 Tim: Routine checkups, regular physician office visits, screenings, those are the things that rural and community hospitals are good at.
 It’s not high-end open-heart surgery and neurosurgical procedures.
 We need to think about it from the perspective of population health—rural hospitals are perfectly aligned for that.
 Keeping people healthy, not high-end interventions.